Loading...

 This guide covers everything you need to know about West Virginia HOA law: how to fight violations, your rights as a homeowner, procedural requirements your HOA must follow, and how fines and enforcement work.
 Compare West Virginia to neighboring states: Virginia, Maryland.

-West Virginia does not set a statutory maximum fine for HOA violations.
+Read the full West Virginia dispute guide →West Virginia does not set a statutory maximum fine for HOA violations.
 Fine amounts are determined by each association's governing documents.
 However, fines must be reasonable and imposed only after proper notice and an opportunity to be heard under WVUCIOA §36B-3-102.
 Courts can invalidate fines that are unreasonable or procedurally defective.

 Yes.
 Under WVUCIOA §36B-3-102, associations must provide notice and an opportunity to be heard before imposing fines or sanctions.
-The association must give you at least 10 days' notice and a chance to present your case.
+The association must give you notice and a chance to present your case; WVUCIOA sets no specific number of days, so the notice period is whatever your governing documents require.
 Fines imposed without proper procedure can be challenged in court.

 WVUCIOA (W. Va.
 Code §36B-1-101 through §36B-4-120) is West Virginia's primary statute governing HOAs, condominiums, cooperatives, and planned communities.
 It establishes rules for governance, assessments, enforcement, homeowner rights, and board obligations.
 It is based on the national Uniform Common-Interest Ownership Act.